 A complete blood count, better known as a CBC, is one of the most commonly performed blood tests.
-It is a calculation of all the cellular components of blood which are determined by special machines that analyze the components of the blood.
+It is a calculation of all the cellular components of blood which are determined by special machines that analyse the components of the blood.

 Your doctor may advise you to get this test done for a number of reasons.
 These include: